bokeh/bokeh/README.md

 Bokeh
 =====

-*Bokeh is a fiscally sponsored project of [NumFOCUS](http://numfocus.org), a nonprofit dedicated to supporting the open source scientific computing community.
-If you like Bokeh and want to support our mission, please consider making a [donation](https://www.flipcause.com/secure/cause_pdetails/MzE5NjE=) to support our efforts.*
+*Bokeh is a fiscally sponsored project of [NumFOCUS](http://numfocus.org), a nonprofit dedicated to supporting the open-source scientific computing community.
+If you like Bokeh and would like to support our mission, please consider [making a donation](https://www.flipcause.com/secure/cause_pdetails/MzE5NjE=).*

 <table>